-Though Biden is promising to eliminate student loans if he is elected President, he is promising to lower student loan bills.
+Though Biden isn’t promising to eliminate student loans if he is elected President, he is promising to lower student loan bills.

 At present, borrowers on an income-driven repayment plan are expected to pay 10%, 15%, or 20% of their discretionary income towards their student loans.
 The percentage depends upon which income-driven repayment plan is selected.

 A President Biden would lower the percentage of income payment down to 5%.
 Many borrowers would see their monthly student loan payment cut in half.
 Others would see an even bigger reduction.

 Biden has also said that borrowers earning less than $25,000 per year would not be expected to make any payments.
-Additionally, these borrowers making less than $25,000 per year would have any interest accumulate on their debt.
+Additionally, these borrowers making less than $25,000 per year wouldn’t have any interest accumulate on their debt.
 This means that unemployed borrowers would essentially be able to pause payments until they find new work.